maxmunzel/strichliste/README.md

 optional arguments:
-  -h, --help            show this help message and exit -d, --debug           enables Flasks debugger (don't ever set in
+  -h, --help            show this help message and exit -d, --debug           enables Flasks debugger (don‘t ever set in
                         production!)
   -t, --testing         set, if you want to execute initialises in unit
                         testing mode